kcs73lee/Deep-Learning-Collection/README.md

-# Deep Learning
+# Deep Learning Projects
-This repo contains the projects and notebooks from the Intro to Deep Learning class from the University of California Boulder
+This repo contains the projects and notebooks from the Intro to Deep Learning class from the University of Colorado, Boulder

 ## Histopathologic Cancer Detection
 Kaggle link: https://www.kaggle.com/search?q=histopathologic+cancer+detection